-Purpose Activation Response Duration Watch Saskatoon EMO and members monitor emerging events improving situational awareness Member organizations follow normal operational procedures in ensuring individuals have information about cooling locations, water access, and emergency shelter.
+Purpose Activation Respons Duration Watch Saskatoon EMO and members monitor emerging events improving situational awareness Member organizations follow normal operational procedures in ensuring individuals have information about cooling locations, water access, and emergency shelter.
 Routine Staffing.
 Routine Operations in each member organization.
 Ongoing EOC Activation Levels Level I Elevated Watch Air temperature of +30C for 2 days according to ECCC website hourly forecast page.
 When the Air Quality Health Index (AQHI) reaches level 7 or higher for 2 days according to the ECCC Level I EOC alert to all members through notifynow Members activate their organizations response 401s forwarded to emo.eoc@saskatoo n.ca IF member organization is experiencing out of the normal operational requirements Short (1-2 Operational Periods) 1 or 2 days Level II Response Temperature of +32C AND a minimum overnight temperature of less than +16C for 3 - 7 days When the Air Quality Health Index (AQHI) reaches level 7 or higher for 3 - 7 days according to the ECCC Level II EOC alert issued to all members through notifynow 401s required from all member organizations within 2 hours of receiving Level II EOC alert.
 401s required for each operational period.
-501s shared with all members during each operational period More than two Operational periods (2 days) City Sask of catoon Page 6 of 15
+501s shared with all members during each operational period More than two Operational periods (2 days) City Sask of catoon HERE SOL Page 6 of 15

-Level III Temperature of +32C AND a Full scale activation Long-term minimum overnight temperature of activation of all members Complex less than +16C for more than 7 • 401s required from through Response days recovery all member operations. organizations within 2 hours of receiving When the Air Quality Health Index (AQHI) reaches level 7 or higher for a Level III EOC more than 7 days according to the Alert ECCC 501s shared with all member organizations Task force and command virtual meetings in set operational periods
+Level III Complex Response • Temperature of +32C AND a minimum overnight temperature of less than +16C for more than 7 days Full scale activation of all members 401s required from all member organizations within Long-term activation through recovery operations.
+When the Air Quality Health Index (AQHI) reaches level 7 or higher for more than 7 days according to the ECCC 2 hours of receiving a Level III EOC

 After each activation of this plan Saskatoon EMO will conduct an after-action review.
 After action review recommendations may lead to plan updates.